Linear Regression Modelling

 Introduces the core theoretical concepts and practical application issues of the most widely used analysis technique in modern health related research, linear regression modelling.

 Distance Education - Callaghan

-1. Understand the major theoretical and computational issues underlying analyses based on linear models
+1. Understand the theoretical and practical issues involved in linear regression modelling;

 Written Assignment: Essays / Written Assignments